 Sandalwood powder can be mixed with many other ingredients and applied on face for improving skin condition and fairness.

-Sandalwood powder (3 teaspoon) is mixed with rose water (3 tablespoon) and applied on face for about twenty minutes for skin toning and lightening.
+Sandalwood powder (3 teaspoon) is mixed with rose water (3 tablespoon) and applied on face for about twenty minutes for the skin toning and lightening.
 This also maintains natural oil balance of skin.
 This simple recipe is also useful in acne and pimples breakouts.
 It heals the skin damage and calms the irritation.

-For improving fairness, brightness and getting even skin tone Sandalwood powder is mixed with juice of lemon, tomato and cucumber and applied as facial mask for few minutes.
+For improving fairness, brightness and getting even skin tone Sandalwood powder is mixed with juice of lemon, tomato and cucumber and applied as facial mask for a few minutes.